cslab/csspin-python/doc/plugins/python.rst

     ...
     spin -p python.use=/usr/bin/python <task>

+.. _section-label-spin-env:

 How to activate the virtual environment provisioned by csspin manually?
 #######################################################################

+..
+Attention:: The activation script presented by ``spin env`` doesn't lead to
+               same environment in which ``spin run <command>`` is executed, since plugins' hooks are not run through when activating an environment by hand!
+For more information, please refer to :ref:`python_virtual_environment`.

 Retrieving the path to activate the virtual environment created by the ``python`` plugin is as easy as follows: